Theme park or amusement park? Have you ever wondered whether there is any difference between the two terms?

 What about Six Flags?

 Many places, in our estimation, fall into a gray area somewhere in between a theme park and an amusement park.
 Six Flags, for example, describes its locations as theme parks.
 While the parks do include themed lands such as "Yankee Harbor" and "Yukon Territory," their design is often simple.
 The rides in each land usually offer little to no "theming."
 (That last word, by the way, is industry jargon and not an actual word.)

 Major exceptions include Six Flags Fiesta Texas, which has a heavy emphasis on music, and The Great Escape, which retains many remnants of its origins as a cute, fairy tale-themed park for young children.
 Then again, most of the other Six Flags parks may not have particularly well-themed lands, but their DC Comics areas can be impressive and their Looney Tunes characters can be charming.

 Some parks can surprise with individual attractions such as the highly themed Monster Mansion at Six Flags Over Georgia.
 Starting in 2015, Six Flags began opening sophisticated, Disney-like Justice League: Battle for Metropolis rides.
-And in 2016, the park chain began introducing storytelling to its thrill rides with virtual reality coasters.
 So, it's a mixed bag.
-In general, however, I'd place Six Flags in the amusement park category.
+In general, however, we would place Six Flags in the amusement park category.

 Even Early Amusement Parks Included Storytelling